learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 You also need a backend REST API to process the incoming requests.

-You want the two components to be separated because with the same REST API you could serve your website and your mobile apps.
+You want the two components to be separated because with the same REST API you could serve the website and mobile apps.

-[TODO: pict]
+{% include_relative api.html %}

 Today turned out to be the big day, and your store goes live.

-You decide to scale the application to four instances each because you predict the website is busier than usual.
+You decide to scale the application to four instances each because you predict the website to be busier than usual.

-[TODO: pict]
+{% include_relative normal-traffic.html %}

 You start receiving more and more traffic.